enebular/docs/en/Releases/index.md

 ---
-lastUpdated: 2018-09-21
+lastUpdated: 2018-09-25
 ---

 # enebular Release Notes {#enebular}

-## 2.5.0 (September 21st, 2018)
+## 2.5.0 (September 25th, 2018)

 ### New

-- Forking an asset from Discover page now automatically opens the forked asset.
+- Forking an asset from Discover page now automatically opens the forked asset
-- Candidates for InfoType keys and values are now shown on a drop-down list as you type.
+- Candidates for InfoType keys and values are now shown on a drop-down list as you type when configuring it for PubNub or Firebase data sources
-- An InfoType name can be specified when registering it.
+- InfoType name can be specified when uploading it

 ### Fixed

-- A preventive measure is taken to avoid multiple users from opening one flow on a Node-Red editor.
+- A preventive measure is taken to avoid multiple users from opening one flow on a flow editor.
-- The public/about.css file was accidentally included to enebular.com site and it has now been removed.
-- We have found two typographical errors in our use case page, and they have been corrected.
+- We have found whitespaces in two locations are missing from use case pages in the English documentation.

 ### Changed